energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 You will need an admin bearer session token in order to use this endpoint.
 Refer to [this section on the Twomes API](https://github.com/energietransitie/twomes-backoffice-api#deploying-new-admin-accounts-to-apitstenergietransitiewindesheimnl) on how to obtain one.

-### Step 4: Generating a QR-code
+## Step 4: Generating a QR-code
-<i>N.B.
-For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.</i>
+> For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.<

 The `device.name` and `device.activation_token` of the device should be encoded in a QR-code that visible to the subject that receives the Twomes measurement device.
 When printed on a sticker, we recomend attaching it the back of the measurement device.